 The representative said that, while the Sleep Number is really based on personal preference and what is most comfortable for each person, the 35-45 range gives great support and pressure relief for most.

 Because there are numerous personal reasons for back pain, there is no one-size-fits-all setting to fix back pain in Sleep Number beds.
 That being said, Sleep Number has several ideas available on their website.
 Most of these adjustments are based on one’s sleeping position.

 Here is an image from Sleep Number with recommendations for adjustments based on Upper and Lower back pain:

 Sleep IQ Technology

-Sleep Number’s Sleep IQ Technology is a proprietary program that works with sensors in your Sleep Number bed to track your sleep at night and help you utilize the data to find your ideal Sleep Number setting.
+Sleep Number’s Sleep IQ Technology is a proprietary program that works with sensors in the Sleep Number bed to track one’s sleep at night and help people utilize the data to find their ideal Sleep Number setting.

-While you don’t need this technology to find your Sleep Number, you can take a look at the data on your sleep over the long term and find insights into how you are sleeping that could affect your ideal number.
+While people don’t need this technology to find their Sleep Number, they can take a look at the data on their sleep over the long term and find insights into how they are sleeping that could affect their ideal number.

 Sleep IQ Technology is included in the Memory Foam and Innovation Series models.
-You can add it on to any Classic or Performance Series model for an additional $199.
+People can add it on to any Classic or Performance Series model for an additional $199.

 Check out our Sleep Number mattress review to see if a Sleep Number is right for you.